 Explaining the Trends

 The decline of millennial jobs and upswing of baby boomers in the workforce can be explained, at least in part, by demographic and behavioral factors.
-As our colleagues at CareerBuilder noted, the population of 55 and older Americans has grown 20% since 2007 — four times as fast as prime-working age millennials (ages 25-34).
+The population of 55 and older Americans has grown 20% since 2007 — four times as fast as prime-working age millennials (ages 25-34).
 The same 55-and-over age group is the only to increase its labor force participation rate and employment-to-population ratio over that time.

 Still, it’s a tough labor market for young people.
 Some are staying out of the labor force altogether to get more schooling or for other reasons.